Brad Pitt Finally Revealed Who Is Writing His Hilarious Acceptance Speeches

 Advertisement

-“Thank you to the Academy for this honour of honours,” Pitt began, noting he had 45 seconds to give his acceptance speech.
+“Thank you to the Academy for this honor of honors,” Pitt began, noting he had 45 seconds to give his acceptance speech.
 “Which is 45 seconds more than the senate gave John Bolton this week,” he continued getting unexpectedly political.
 Pitt then quipped that his Once Upon A Time director, Tarantino, should make a movie about the 2020 impeachment fiasco.

 “In the end, the adults do the right thing,” he continued, possibly referencing the still-unknown outcome of the 2020 election.